On the Power of Learning-Augmented Search Trees: Learning-Augmented Binary Search Trees

 In this section, we discuss two different priority assignments.
-For each assignment, we construct an input distribution that creates a larger expected depth than Theorem~\ref{thm:lglg_pri_exp}.
-We define the distribution $\bp$ as $\bp_x=\bf_x / m, x \in [n]$.
+For each assignment, we design an input distribution that results in a greater expected depth than the expected depth with our priority assignment stated in \Cref{thm:lglgStaOpt}.
+We define the distribution $\bp$ as $\bp(x)=p_x=f_x / m, x \in [n]$.
+We use $f \gtrsim g$ to indicate that $f$ is greater or equal to $g$ up to a constant factor.

-The first priority assignment is used in \cite{LLW22}.
-They assign priorities according to $\bp_x$ entirely, i.e., $\pri_x = \bp_x, x \in [n].$ Assuming that items are ordered randomly, and $\bp$ is a Zipfian distribution, \cite{LLW22} shows Static Optimality.
-However, it does not generally hold, and the expected access cost could be $\Omega(n)$.
+The first priority assignment is used in \citet{LLW22}.
+They assign priorities according to $p_x$ entirely, i.e., $\pri_x = p_x, x \in [n].$ Assuming that items are ordered randomly, and $\bp$ is a Zipfian distribution, they show \emph{Static Optimality}.
+However, it does not generally hold--there exists a distribution $p$ where the expected access cost for \cite{LLW22} is $\Omega(n)$, while our data structure (\cref{thm:compPriTreap}) achieves only a $O(\log_2 n)$ cost.

-\begin{theorem} Consider the priority assignment that assigns the priority of each item to be $\pri_x \coloneqq \bp_x, x \in [n].$ There is a distribution $\bp$ over $[n]$ such that the expected access time, $\E_{x \sim \bp}[\depth(x)] = \Omega(n).$ \end{theorem} \begin{proof} We define for each item $x$, $\bp_x \coloneqq \frac{2(n-x+1)}{n(n+1)}.$ One could easily verify that $\bp$ is a distribution over $[n].$ In addition, the smaller the item $x$, the larger the priority $\pri_x.$ Thus, by the definition of Treaps, item $x$ has depth $x.$ The expected access time of $x$ sampled from $\bp$ can be lower bounded as follows:
+\begin{theorem} Consider the priority assignment that assigns the priority of each item to be $\pri_x \coloneqq p_x, x \in [n].$ There is a distribution $\bp$ over $[n]$ such that the expected access time, $\E_{x \sim \bp}[\depth(x)] = \Omega(n).$ \end{theorem} \begin{proof} We define for each item $x$, $p_x \coloneqq \frac{2(n-x+1)}{n(n+1)}.$ One could easily verify that $\bp$ is a distribution over $[n].$ In addition, the smaller the item $x$, the larger the priority $\pri_x.$ Thus, by the definition of Treaps, item $x$ has depth $x.$ The expected access time of $x$ sampled from $\bp$ can be lower bounded as follows:

 \end{proof}